Freight Broker Software and How It Supports Transportation Intermediaries

 - Convoy – digital freight network with real-time analytics;

-- Transfix – transportation solutions provider with true pricing algorithms and tracking capabilities;
+- Transfix – transportation solutions provider with ML-based many-to-many freight matching algorithms and tracking capabilities;

 - Uber Freight – Uber technology with instant payments and a rating system to know who you’re partnering with; and

+All the mentioned providers offer robust toolsets for both carriers and shippers to help them efficiently manage their daily operations.
 This model is a time and cost saver for delivering freight on a one-time, low-cost basis.
-Still, the bottom line is that digital freight software doesn’t allow for establishing a proper relationship between shipper and carrier.
-So right now, it can’t substitute the conventional solutions just yet.
+Still, the bottom line is that digital freight software doesn’t allow for establishing a proper relationship between the shipper and carrier.
+So right now, it can’t fully substitute the conventional solutions just yet.